Objectives

 4. Finish with mixed calculation and graph questions that include deceleration.

-• Ask students whether a flat section on a velocity-time graph means zero velocity or zero acceleration, and require a reason.
+• Can you explain whether a flat section on a velocity-time graph means zero velocity or zero acceleration, and give a reason.

-• Use a hinge question where students decide which graph shows constant acceleration and which shows changing acceleration.
+• Use a hinge question where you decide which graph shows constant acceleration and which shows changing acceleration.

-• Give one graph section and ask students to calculate the acceleration from its gradient.
+• Try one graph section and check whether you can calculate the acceleration from its gradient.

-• Students often read the height of the graph as acceleration.
+• Reading the height of the graph as acceleration.
 Revisit that the vertical axis is velocity and the gradient gives acceleration.

 • Some think deceleration must always be positive because the object is still moving.
 Keep the sign convention tied to the change in velocity.

 • Curved sections are often described vaguely.
-Make students say whether the acceleration is changing rather than just saying the object is “speeding up”.
+Make you say whether the acceleration is changing rather than just saying the object is “speeding up”.

 • Set short graph-interpretation practice that includes both positive and negative gradients.